ludovicchabant/vim-gutentags/README.md

     hg clone https://bitbucket.org/ludovicchabant/vim-gutentags

-Then you only need to do a `:call pathogen#helptags()` to generate the documentation tags (how ironic, eh?) and you can access Autotag's help pages with `help gutentags`.
+Then you only need to do a `:call pathogen#helptags()` to generate the documentation tags (how ironic, eh?) and you can access Gutentags' help pages with `help gutentags`.